iOS17/Jailbreak/README.md

 ![image](https://github.com/iOS17/Jailbreak/assets/135683347/f98908a6-a598-4eee-93de-81f814a2348b)

 The jailbreak community eagerly awaits a reliable and safe jailbreak method for iOS 17.
-Developers and security researchers are actively working on finding vulnerabilities and exploits to achieve a jailbreak.
+Developers and security researchers are actively finding vulnerabilities and exploits to achieve a jailbreak.
 Stay updated with the latest news and developments from trusted sources to learn about the current jailbreak status.

 ## III. iOS 17 - 17.1 beta 3 Jailbreak Possibilities: